informalsystems/multisig/README.md

 multisig tx vote <chain name> <key name> <proposal number> <vote option> [flags]
 ```

 This will generate a tx for a governance proposal vote and it will push it to s3 directly.
 You will need to specify the proposal number and the vote (e.g. yes, no).
-You will also need to specify the denom for the fees (e.g. uatom) if it cannot be retrieved from the configuration file or the
-chain registry.

 ### tx withdraw